thor-harsh/Project--Hadoop-27/README.md

 Spark SQL includes a cost-based optimizer, columnar storage and code generation to make queries fast.
 At the same time, it scales to thousands of nodes and multi hour queries using the Spark engine, which provides full mid-query fault tolerance.
 Don't worry about using a different engine for historical data.<br></br>

-**Important Note: Go through the u.item and u.data files before jumping to the code.**
+**Important Note: Go through the Mar files before jumping to the code.**

 </table>